Calibrated Mechanism Design

 \autoref{sec:microf} provides a microfoundation for calibrated mechanism design.
 We analyze an infinite-horizon game where an infinitely patient agent repeatedly plays the same mechanism.\footnote{We assume the agent has limit-of-means preferences, so we can pass to the $\delta\rightarrow 1$ limit without approximation.} The state remains fixed, but the agent's type is redrawn each period independently of the state.\footnote{\autoref{theorem:repeated} holds when the agent's type is drawn once at the beginning without further assumptions on the distribution.
 As we explain in \autoref{sec:microf}, we choose the i.i.d. specification for the evolution of the agent's private information to put repeated and dynamic mechanisms on a more equal footing.} Our notion of implementation is based on the long-run expected frequency of allocation-type-state tuples when the agent best responds to the mechanism. \autoref{theorem:repeated} shows that the implementable outcome distributions are precisely those induced by incentive compatible two-stage mechanisms.
 This result validates our static framework: calibrated mechanism design captures exactly what is implementable through repeated play.

 We then ask whether giving the designer additional flexibility helps.
-In a dynamic mechanism, the designer can condition each period's allocation on the complete history of past reports and allocations, rather than using the same mechanism repeatedly. \autoref{theorem:dynamic} shows that dynamic mechanisms expand implementable outcomes in a specific way: they correspond to two-stage mechanisms with a weaker incentive compatibility condition.
+In a dynamic mechanism, the designer can condition each period's allocation on the complete history of past reports and allocations, rather than using the same mechanism repeatedly. \autoref{theorem:dynamic} shows that dynamic mechanisms expand implementable outcomes in a specific way: they correspond to two-stage mechanisms with weaker incentive compatibility and individual rationality conditions.
 The designer can now exploit the ability to monitor the frequency of type reports over time, which allows him to punish detectable deviations\textemdash reporting strategies whose frequency distribution differs from the true type distribution.
 Instead, the mechanism must be robust to \emph{undetectable} ones.
 Importantly, in environments with transferable utility, this distinction vanishes: As shown in \cite{rahman2024detecting}, eliminating profitable undetectable deviations is equivalent to incentive compatibility, so dynamic mechanisms implement exactly the same distributions over physical allocations, types, and states as our static calibrated mechanisms.
-Thus, the designer gains no additional power from dynamic commitment in transferable utility settings.

 \paragraph{Related Literature} The paper lies at the intersection of four literatures: rational expectations equilibria, (public) information disclosure in mechanism design, the computer science literature on learning in repeated auctions, and dynamic implementation.